AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :module: roadrunner

-   Performs a steady state calculation (evolves the system to a steady state), then calculates and returns the set of values specifed by the steady state selections.
+   Performs a steady state calculation (evolves the system to a steady state), then calculates and returns the set of values specified by the steady state selections.

    :returns: a numpy array corresponding to the values specified by steadyStateSelections